-A manager may select players from the total pool of eligible players unless his or her team has reached the limit for players of the same league age (established by the board or by the Blue Book).
-If that limit has been reached the team's manager is prohibited from selecting another player of the same league age.
-An example of this would be Mountain Ridge placing a cap on how many 12-year olds are placed on a Majors roster.
+A manager may select players from the total pool of eligible players unless his or her team has reached the limit for players of specific league age (established by the board or by the Blue Book).
+If that limit has been reached the team's manager is prohibited from selecting another player of that league age.
+An example of this would be Mountain Ridge placing a cap on how many 11-year olds a Majors manager may select.